For freight brokers & 3PL carrier-sales reps4 vetting tools

 How do I verify a carrier?

 Paste the carrier's MC number or DOT number into the search bar at the top of this page.
-Carrier Check resolves the identifier and renders a verification card with active authority, current insurance, fleet size, recent inspection history, and any active fraud signals.
+KnowHaul resolves the identifier and renders a verification card with active authority, current insurance, fleet size, recent inspection history, and any active fraud signals.
 For the deep view — lane footprint, score breakdown, full inspection list — click 'View full profile' on the result card.

 What is a double-broker check?

 A double-broker check verifies that the carrier presenting itself for a load is the real entity behind the MC number, not a fraudster who has hijacked a dormant authority.
-Carrier Check flags the classic signals: dormant MCs that just reactivated, VINs registered under multiple unrelated authorities, fleet sizes that don't match observed VINs, and insurance limits that are implausible for the claimed fleet.
+KnowHaul flags the classic signals: dormant MCs that just reactivated, VINs registered under multiple unrelated authorities, fleet sizes that don't match observed VINs, and insurance limits that are implausible for the claimed fleet.
 The fraud flags list on every carrier profile surfaces these patterns automatically.

 How is this different from a free public carrier lookup?

 Free public lookups show you the raw registration fields — legal name, authority date, fleet count claimed, insurance form filings.
-Carrier Check joins that with two years of observed inspection history, an inferred lane footprint, a composite carrier score, and an algorithmic fraud-flag layer.
+KnowHaul joins that with two years of observed inspection history, an inferred lane footprint, a composite carrier score, and an algorithmic fraud-flag layer.
 The verification card is built for the twenty-minute window a broker has between tender and pickup, not for a compliance team's monthly review.

-Is Carrier Check free?
+Is KnowHaul free?

 Yes.
 The carrier verification card, the lane lookup, the directory, and the guides are all free to use with no signup.
 Signing in unlocks search history and insurance-detail / fraud-flag-detail views, but the headline verification flow works for anonymous visitors.